 Do you have any other suggestions on overcoming fear of failure?

 Gabriel Aviles is a Business & Career Strategist, Author, Speaker and Coach.
-He is passionate about helpingtransitioning Creatives & Entrepreneurs launch into purposeful and profitable work, ultimately fulfilling their God-given dreams.
+He is passionate about helping transitioning Creatives & Entrepreneurs into purposeful and profitable work.
 He lives with his wife of 11 years and three small children in Franklin, TN, where he also consults in the Entertainment and Media industry.
-For more information on his Career Strategy & Coaching resources and services, please log on to www.fullblastcareer.com or email him at email@example.com
+For more information on his Career Strategy & Coaching resources and services, visit www.fullblastcareer.com